krussll/howtoplaysport/_posts/best-lawn-bowl-grips.md

 -- image --

+The claw grip is where you place your fingers across the running surface of the bowl - your index and pinky will often sit along the grips on the shoulder of the bowl - with your thumb on top of the bowl.

+Your thumb can sit either along the running surface of the bowl, or along the grip.

+The main feature of the Claw grip is that the palm of the hand is off the bowl.
+There should be a noticable gap between the palm of the hand and the bowl itself.

 ## Cradle

 -- image --

+The Cradle grip is where the bowl is held almost entirely in the palm of the hand.
+Your fingers and thumb are all along the running surface of the bowl or holding the bowl by the grip on the underside of it.

+The Cradle is almost as if you are cupping the bowl.

 ## Scoop

 -- image --

+The Scoop grip is a combination of the cradle and the Claw.
+The fingers and thumb are placed similarly to the Claw, but the palm is also used to hold the bowl.

+You know when you are holding your bowl in the correct Scoop grip when you can see your thumb and index finger in a "C" shape along the grip of the bowl.

 ## How to choose which technique to use

+Now we know what the 3 main ways to grop a bowl are, and how to do them correctly, its time to look at when to use them.

+Its important to understand that you can (and often will) change your grip depending on the circumstances.
+As you are about to see, your grip can be changed to suit many common bowls issues.

 ### Grip strength

 ### Weather